Skip to main content

 VERY HIGH PREVALENCE

-Coconut cream (lolo) is fundamental to Tongan cuisine, used in nearly every traditional dish
+Coconut cream (lolo) sits at the heart of Tongan cooking and turns up in nearly every traditional dish

 COMMONLY FOUND IN: